 The above factors contribute to an ever-growing amount of devices that must be recycled effectively and properly so we can stop the damage to our planet and our lives.

 - Does the equipment have value on the secondary market?

 - What are the client’s data destruction protocols?

 Then, we start your equipment through our e-recycling process.
 This begins by securing the data and wiping your equipment clean.
 Then, we move into the physical recycling of your equipment.

 Our mission is zero landfill.
 Period.

 Tri-Star Recycling upholds a zero-landfill mission.
-All clients receive documentation outlining chain of custody and assurance that all data has been destroyed properly.
-Our downstream vendors share our zero-landfill mission; being R2-certified means we only work with other R2-certified vendors.
+All clients receive documentation outlining the chain of custody and assurance that all data has been destroyed properly.
+Our downstream vendors share our zero-landfill mission.